root-project/web/manual/graphics/index.md

    caption="Context menu for manipulating objects."
 %}

-Here you can change many properties of the object.
-For example you can change the range by clicking `SetRange`.
+Here you can change many properties of the object like title, name, range, line and fill attributes etc. For example, you can change the range by clicking `SetRange`.

 {% include figure_image
    img="set-range.png"